hexpm/hexpm/specifications/package_metadata.md

 # Package metadata

-The metadata can be expressed in many media types, in the package tarball it as an "Erlang term file" that can be read with [`file:consult/1`][].
+The metadata can be expressed in many media types: in the package tarball, it is as an "Erlang term file" that can be read with [`file:consult/1`][].
 This specification describes the format used in the package tarball.

 ## Types

 All types listed here are Erlang terms.

-  + `string` - A UTF-8 encoded Erlangbinary
+  + `string` - A UTF-8 encoded Erlang binary
   + `boolean` - A boolean (`true` or `false`)
   + `list(Inner)` - A list with an `Inner` type
-  + `proplist(Key => Value)` - A list with two element tuples where the first element is of type `Key` and the second `Value`
+  + `kvlist(Key => Value)` - A list with two element tuples where the first element is of type `Key` and the second `Value`

-Proplists are normally generic in the sense that they can have any values for keys, but they can also allow only specific keys: `proplist(...)` where the keys will be listed in relation to the type.
+kvlists are normally generic in the sense that they can have any values for keys, but they can also allow only specific keys: `kvlist(...)` where the keys will be listed in relation to the type.

 ## Format